ibm-cloud-docs/codeengine/troubleshoot-subscriptions.md

 {: troubleshoot}

 {: tsSymptoms}
-A `cos` subscription was created, but it does not have a `ready` status
+A `cos` subscription was created, but it does not have a `ready` status.

 {: tsCauses}
-Check to see if one of the following cases is true,
+Check to see whether one of the following cases is true,

-1. The Notifications Manager role is not set for your account and/or project.
+1. The Notifications Manager role is not set for your account nor project.
 2. The {{site.data.keyword.cos_short}} bucket doesn't exist, is not regional, or exists in a different region as the project.
 3. An application is missing.

 {: tsResolve}
-Look at the subscription source to see whether there are any error messages by running the [`ibmcloud ce sub cos get --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-get) command.
+Look at the subscription source to see whether any error messages returned by running the [`ibmcloud ce sub cos get --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-get) command.

 1. If the error message includes `Verify you have assigned the Notifications Manager role to your project`,
    1. Go to [Access users and access](https://cloud.ibm.com/iam/overview) and click **Authorizations**.